-If you have a powerful host computer with multiple virtual machines on it at your home or office, you can simply share those VMs via the network with others.
-Instead of complying and migrating virtual machines to different computers or access is via the RDP protocol over the network, we can leverage the built-in VMware virtual machine share feature.
+If you have a powerful host computer with multiple virtual machines at your home or office, you can simply share those VMs via the network with others.
+Instead of copying and migrating virtual machines to different computers or access them via the standard RDP protocol over the network, we can leverage the built-in VMware virtual machine share feature.

-This guide shows how to make your VMware workstation as server and share virtual machines from the host computer.
-Then other users can access them from remote workstations through network.
+This guide shows how to enable VMware workstation server and share virtual machines from the host computer which is Windows 10 in this case.
+Then other users can access them from remote workstations through the network.
 Virtual machine sharing in VMware workstation is called ‘Shared VMs’ and it is a built-in feature without additional installations.

 The process involves two major steps:

-- Enable VMware server on Worskatation – This is the one-time initial setup
+- Enable VMware server on Worskatation – This is a one-time initial setup

 - Share the particular VM

 Step1: Enable VMware Workstation Server

 Where ever you are having the VMware workstation either on Windows, Linux or macOS, we must enable the server feature.
 It has a few initial configurations.

 2) Click on ‘Edit’ and ‘Preferences’ from the menu.

 3) In the ‘Shared VMs’ field, mostly you will see the below screen.
 It indicates that the server (VM share) feature is not enabled yet.